aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 #. **View the outputs from AVD's Documentation and Validate State functions**

     AVD will auto-generate network documentation everytime you build a new configuration, presenting the device and fabric level documentation in an easy to read format that is easily underestandable by non-expert administrators.

     a.
 Within the IDE, open the output from: ``/sites/dc1/documentation/devices/s1-leaf1.md``

     b.
 Within the IDE, open the output from: ``/sites/dc1/documentation/fabric/dc1_fabric_documentation.md``

     AVD also has the ability to run a series of tests on your network after deployment to verify the current network state

     c.
 Within the IDE, open the output from: ``/sites/dc1/reports/fabric/dc1_fabric_state.md``

-        .. note:: Your example report will include multiple Errors.
+        .. note:: Your example report will include multiple errors.

 |